bigbio/quantms-readthedocs/docs/preprocessing.rst

 Mass spectra statistics: Quality metrics extraction
 ---------------------------------------------------

-The mass spectrum file can be parsed and generates a set of statistics about the file by `quantmsutilsc mzmlstats <https://github.com/bigbio/quantms-utils/blob/main/quantmsutils/mzml/mzml_statistics.py#L574>`_ , and then passed to the ``pmultiqc`` module to perform quality control visualization. including as follow columns:
+The mass spectrum file can be parsed to generate a set of statistics with `quantmsutilsc mzmlstats <https://github.com/bigbio/quantms-utils/blob/main/quantmsutils/mzml/mzml_statistics.py#L574>`_ , and then passed to the ``pmultiqc`` module to perform quality control visualization. including as follow columns: